TanxyRogue/C-Programming-Fundamentals-Projects/README.md

 # SchoolProjects

-__This Repo contains some of the c# programming projects I had to do in my Programming Fundamentals class during my first year at Unam__
+This Repo is a collection of the projects I had to do in my 'Programming Fundamentals' class during my first year at Uni...